Geeksltd/GCop/Rules/GCop648.md

 ## Rule description
-The *Remove()* extension method on string is more readable, more explicit and briefer than using *Replacte(..., "")* when you just want to eliminate a phrase.
+The *Remove()* extension method on string is more readable, more explicit and briefer than using *Replace(..., "")* when you just want to eliminate a phrase.

 ## Example 1
 ```csharp